jeannepetitdangeon/ELFAROLBAR/README.md

 ## Structure

 - In [Main](https://github.com/janoudetp/Programmation2023/blob/main/Slides.Rmd), you will find our code.
+- In [Graphs]
 - In [Paper](https://github.com/janoudetp/Programmation2023/blob/main/Programme.ipynb), you will find our student paper, describing our model and the extension we add as well as our results and self critics.

 ## Requirements